Hawthorne Hornets Boys Basketball wins 9th straight District 7 Championship - ESPN 98.1 FM - 850 AM WRUF

 — Syltavius Kelley (@tavius21) February 15, 2020

-The Hornets went on an 8-0 run in the fourth quarter to put the Hornets up 51-47 with Torey Buie scoring their last 8 points with 5:01 remaining in the fourth quarter.
+The Hornets went on an 8-0 run in the fourth quarter to put the Hornets up 51-47 with Torey Buie scoring their last eight points with 5:01 remaining in the fourth quarter.

 Torey Buie (@ToreyBuie) makes a difficult twisting layup on the fastbreak as part of a personal 8-0 run in the fourth quarter to put Hawthorne up 51-47 on Williston.
 He has 23 points in the game.@ESPNGainesville @ThePrepZone @HawthorneHoops pic.twitter.com/vtvwuvLwmr